erdemonal11/SemanticGAN/README.md

 ## Experimental Results

 Experiments on the DBLP dataset show stable Wasserstein loss behavior during training.
 Generated triples span all relation types and include plausible author venue associations not present in the training set.
-Detailed metrics are available on the live dashboard.
+Detailed metrics are available on the training dashboard.

 ## Data Availability

-The DBLP dataset is publicly available from https://dblp.uni-trier.de/xml.
+The DBLP dataset is publicly available from https://dblp.uni-trier.de/xml

+Documentation is available at https://dblp.org/xml/docu/dblpxml.pdf

 Place the `dblp.xml` file in `data/real/` before running preprocessing.

-Note: The continuous learning pipeline is active and updates the model daily.